 - Seeking more care from specialists to whom your doctor refers you

 Failure to adhere to your treatment plan could be detrimental to your health, as your condition may worsen, or it could trigger another injury.
 Not to mention, the value of your case could suffer, too.
-For example, the insurer may say that your injuries weren’t as severe or painful as you made them out to be or that you contributed to them.
-This could prompt them to devalue your claim or deny it altogether.
+For example, the insurer may say that your injuries aren’t as severe or painful as you allege.
+The claims adjuster could devalue your claim or deny it altogether.

 The aftermath of a motorcycle accident can be very emotional, so it is understandable for you to want to post about your experience and share it with your friends and family online.
 However, it is best for you to refrain from posting on social media at all—even if it’s unrelated to your case.